Estimate Time6 min

 Getting married for another time can represent an exciting new chapter in life.
 It also merits careful consideration of both parties' estate plans.
 Without that critical step, the new couple risks having their intentions for their estate thwarted.
 In a worst-case scenario, it could even mean a trip to court for any beneficiaries challenging outcomes, costing them and the estate money.

 Consider the following situation: A divorced client with adult children remarries and her new spouse also has adult children from a prior marriage.
 Without understanding the implications, the client established joint tenancy accounts with her new husband and named him the primary beneficiary on all her own accounts.
 The client then dies, and her assets transfer to the new husband.
-Ultimately, the new husband also dies, and all the assets that had originally been hers go to his children—including her family heirlooms, some of which had been in her family for generations.
+Ultimately, the new husband also dies, and all the assets that had originally been hers and intended for her children, go to his children instead.

 To get you and your new partner started on a better path, consider the answers to these 4 questions.